Table of Content

 Stages of Certificate Lifecycle

-The authenticity of those sending emails or running websites is questioned every day, as attackers will pretend to be someone they are not to compromise sensitive data of Internet users.
-The easiest way to prove this authenticity is through use of a digital certificate.
-Digital certificates utilize key pairs that only the creator of the key pair can own, thus proving they are who they say they are.
-The certificates are also created and signed by trusted authorities called Certificate Authorities, or CAs.
-CAs utilize a Chain of Trust, leading back to the original CA which is kept offline and secure, to ensure it cannot be compromised.
+Every day, the authenticity of those sending emails or running websites is questioned, as attackers will attempt to impersonate them to compromise the sensitive data of Internet users.
+A digital certificate is the most effective way to prove this authenticity.
+These certificates are not just created; they are also signed by trusted authorities known as Certificate Authorities, or CAs.
+CAs play a crucial role in establishing trust in the authenticity of digital certificates.
+They utilize a Chain of Trust, leading back to the original CA, which is kept offline and secure to ensure it cannot be compromised.

-Certificates are not just created and given to users, however.
-They follow an important lifecycle which works to protect and renew certificates, so they can be continually used without fear of attackers stealing them and masking themselves as the owner of the certificate.
-The trust in certificates created by a certificate authority begins with the assurance that its certificate lifecycle is well managed and immune to compromise.
-The certificate lifecycle is extremely important to implement, as it is the equivalent of the identity of the user it is issued to.
+Certificates are not just created and given to users; they follow an important lifecycle that protects and renews them so that they can be continually used without fear of attackers stealing them and masking themselves as the certificate’s owner.
+Trust in certificates created by a certificate authority begins with the assurance that its certificate lifecycle is well-managed and immune to compromise.
+The certificate lifecycle is extremely important to implement, as it is the equivalent of the user’s identity to which it is issued.

 Why is the Certificate Lifecycle important?